 When and where is the Dean's list published?

-In the weeks following the end of a semester, the Registrar's Office sends the Office of Communications Services the names of students who have made the Dean's List.
-Communications Services compiles lists of those students, grouping them by town, according to the permanent hometown addresses that the students have listed in the University's records.
+In the weeks following the end of a semester, the Registrar's Office sends the Office of Communications, Public Relations, and Marketing the names of students who have made the Dean's List.
+That office compiles lists of those students, grouping them by town, according to the permanent hometown addresses that the students have listed in the University's records.